-Turn of the Wheel (Part 1)
+Turn of the Wheel (Part 1) [Moved]

 The Long Road Home

 It was just after daybreak when the train pulled into the station at Missoula Mills.
 People hustled and bustled to and fro outside the Missoula train depot.
 Most were retrieving their baggage and departing for unknown places.
-Jess was feeling the strain of trying to watch everyone at once, people exiting the train, people getting on the train for its return trip to Sacramento.
+Shade was feeling the strain of trying to watch everyone at once, people exiting the train, people getting on the train for its return trip to Sacramento.
 Too many people, he thought, feeling the skin crawl between his shoulder blades.
 He didn't like the noise, and he most certainly did not like the smells.
-Jess was already missing the Big Open and wondering if he had made a mistake.
+Shade was already missing the Big Open and wondering if he had made a mistake.

-While Quentin stood off to the side, keeping watch and discussing where and how they should meet back up with Harriet Mercer, Jess headed for the horse car.
+While Quentin stood off to the side, keeping watch and discussing where and how they should meet back up with Harriet Mercer, Shade headed for the horse car.
 She had told them she needed to go to the nearby livery stable and get her rig and team as well as hire a relief driver.
 Normally, she and Fang shared the chore of driving.
-Jess had managed not to snort in disbelief which was hypocritical at the very least.
+Shade had managed not to snort in disbelief which was hypocritical at the very least.
 After all, on more than one occasion, Marianne Sherman had driven the stagecoach the final twelve miles into Laramie.
 That was completely different from handling a four-up for a one hundred twenty mile journey over rough to indifferent roads and terrain.

-Both Lakota and Paladin, the only horses in the car, whinnied a greeting as Jess walked up the ramp.
+Both Lakota and Paladin, the only horses in the car, whinnied a greeting as Shade walked up the ramp.
 He was impressed with the fact that their tack was clean, oiled and waiting.
-A tall, lanky youth leaped to his feet and hurried to help Jess with the saddles.
+A tall, lanky youth leaped to his feet and hurried to help Shade with the saddles.
 "I wasn't sure if you would be riding them today so fed them light, gave 'em a good drink," the boy said.
 "I sure will miss takin' care of 'em."

 It was impossible not to hear the wistful note in the boy's light voice.
-Jess noted the horses' gleaming coats and how calm and settled both were even after the long train journey, a totally new experience for both animals.
+Shade noted the horses' gleaming coats and how calm and settled both were even after the long train journey, a totally new experience for both animals.
 He snugged the cinch up on Lakota's saddle and glanced over his shoulder at the boy, "If you get tired of working for the railroad, come see Ezra Hale or me at Lost Lake Ranch in Kalispell.
 You wouldn't get top-hand wages right off, make more stayin' here, but could promise you'd work with good horses."

 The boy slipped Paladin's bridle on, adjusting the nose band and fastening the throat latch quickly, "I'll do that someday, Mr. Harper," he told the older man with a grin.
 "Gotta send money home for awhile yet, but in a few months, I can do what I want."

-Ricky led Paladin down the ramp and handed the reins over to Jess when he caught up with Lakota in tow.
-Jess flipped a five dollar gold piece to the boy, "Thanks for taking such great care of them."
+Ricky led Paladin down the ramp and handed the reins over to Shade when he caught up with Lakota in tow.
+Shade flipped a five dollar gold piece to the boy, "Thanks for taking such great care of them."
 Ricky caught the coin and trotted back up into the livestock car.
 He would have to get it cleaned out and fresh bedding added before the train pulled out in a couple of hours.
-Jess led both horses the rest of the way over to the platform and tossed Paladin's reins to Quentin.
+Shade led both horses the rest of the way over to the platform and tossed Paladin's reins to Quentin.
 "Since we both have some errands before we head out, I recommend we get one of the livery boys to walk them a bit.
 They need to get their land legs back under them."
 He glanced up at Harriet Mercer, "Where's the livery stable?"

 Harriet had been studying the two horses with interest.
 Someone had once told her that you could judge a man's character by his horse.
 The two horses were well bred and seemed well-mannered.
 So much for what she'd been told!
 Harriet gestured toward the street across from the depot, "End of that alley.
 I will be ready to depart within an hour."

 Quentin stood with one hand rubbing Paladin's head and along the spot below his eyes.
 He could see the horse was still a little out of sorts but doing better now that he was off the train.
 He leaned over and rested his forehead against Paladin's.
 "It's okay, I know how being in that box must have felt..."
-He glanced over at Jess.
+He glanced over at Shade.
 "I agree.
 Some peaceful walking would be best for both of them."
 He then turned to Harriet.
 "Madame, you may be ready to depart in an hour, but I would like to get a meal and pick up some supplies for the trail.
-When Jess and I are finished, we will come back to the stable to either meet or wait for you.
+When Shade and I are finished, we will come back to the stable to either meet or wait for you.
 You are free to be ready to leave whenever you wish, but I will not make similar demands on you."

-Harriet narrowed her eyes, and even from where he stood, Jess could see the storm clouds gathering in them.
+Harriet narrowed her eyes, and even from where he stood, Shade could see the storm clouds gathering in them.
 However, she did not respond to Quentin.
 Instead, she turned to the waiting porter, "Please have our baggage delivered to the the livery stable," she paused, and then continued, "within the hour."

-Jess watched her turn, gather her sister up with a nod, and stalk off the depot's platform.
+Shade watched her turn, gather her sister up with a nod, and stalk off the depot's platform.
 "It's going to be a long ride north," he stated quietly before following in the direction of the stable.
 Quentin was right.
 They needed trail supplies.
 He had not wanted to pay the extra freight by getting what they needed in Sacramento.
 Besides, the perishables would have...well...perished.